 Both inlays and onlays are more durable than traditional fillings and likely to last for 3 decades.
 Your dentist should make a recommendation depending on your needs.

 What Is The Cost Of Tooth Filling In Turkey?

-Turkey’s all-inclusive packages include the cost of the procedure, accommodation and transfers during the stay, and aftercare.
-Because of the exchange rate and cost of living, the dental package is far more affordable.
+Because of the exchange rate and cost of living, getting medical services in Turkey is far more affordable.

 Still, there may be variations in the price of a tooth filling depending on the location of the cavity, the extent of tooth decay, the material to be used for filling, and any additional treatments that you need to undergo.